The Low Testosterone Hormone Type

 This information is for educational purposes only and is not intended to diagnose, manage, or treat disease or serious conditions.
 Always check with your doctor before making any changes.
 It's important to consult a well-informed health practitioner for personal advice about your situation before relying on general information — we're all wonderfully unique.

-Laurie Villarreal, FNLP, CHWC, FNS, LMC, CPT, RYT
+Laurie Villarreal, FNLP, NBC-HWC, RYT